 Campers were most excited about the resources and the network they have now begun to build.
 In their surveys, some focused on activities they could carry into their own teaching: “I enjoyed the different group activities we did throughout the week.
 I am excited to implement a lot of writing in my own classroom when I start this fall (just got hired two days ago!!).”
 Other campers were enchanted by morning writing and valued this time to get back to writing poetry and journaling.
 We are most gratified to hear the increase in confidence and self-efficacy after such a short time.
 “New Teacher Camp gave me permission to feel like my classroom and my teaching can be 'me shaped', which is sort of refreshing; as a new teacher, I find it difficult to lean into what I think will work or a new idea I have.”

 The SI is a 2-week immersive professional development experience for teachers of all content areas who are committed to writing and the teaching of writing.
 Built on the teachers-teaching-teachers model, together we will renew our identities as writers, share our pedagogical expertise, and explore texts to help us push back on the inequities in education.
 Through practices like daily journaling, writing groups, and lesson workshopping, we build community and share ready-to-use strategies that we can take back to our classrooms (be it virtual or in-person).
-This summer we’ll continue our work with the theme of Writing to Exist, Persist, and Resist!
+This summer we’ll continue our work with the theme of Re-Vision: Advocacy in Our Classrooms and Beyond.